vignesh14052002/KnowledgeBase/knowledge_base/AI/ThinkPad.md

 - see what's new in agent protocol
 - inspect opensource repos - llama-index, langchain
 - explore different AI memory management systems - memgpt
-- try using AzureOpenAI to improve latency on concurrent requests
 - Go through tru-lens repo
 - Do a course in deep learning - 1 hr
 - Watch Andrej karpathy tokenization - 1 hr